equinor/septic-config-generator/docs/Howto_SCG.md

 `type` is optional; if omitted, any object type matches. `members` lists object members to extract, and `headers` lists the CSV columns to receive those values.
 If `members` is omitted, `Meas` is extracted and `headers` must contain exactly one value.
 If `members` is provided, `members` and `headers` must have the same length.

+Both `values` and `freetexts` are optional, but each `to` item must provide at least one of them.

+`freetexts` searches an object's `member=value` pairs.
+Each item renders `name` in the same way as `values`, then searches the matching object's pairs with `regex`; for example, `LowOn=2.0` is searched as `LowOn=2.0`.
+The regex must contain exactly one capture group; its captured text is stored under `header`.
+A freetext item must have at most one match per object name.

 There is a special case for member names `High`, `Low`, `SetPnt`, and `Iv`: Specifying one of these will match the corresponding `On` or `Off` variant.
 For instance: specifying `High` will match both `HighOn` and `HighOff` variants.